 To open a script based upon a custom field:

-- Make sure the proper Zendesk field variable name is entered for Match Tree Tags to values in a Custom Field is checked in the App Configuration.
+Make sure the proper Zendesk field variable name is entered for Match Tree Tags to values in a Custom Field in the App Configuration.

 Adding tags to a tree in Zingtree is done like this: